 We have a number of policies, procedures and practices that help us identify, address and mitigate the risk of modern slavery occurring.
 This includes within our business operations, supply chain and customer relationships (including the transactions and projects we support).

-These are outlined in Figure 7: Policies and Procedures.
+These are outlined in the following section: Policies and procedures.
 Our Board reviews and approves key policies to ensure the ongoing effectiveness of our governance framework.